 Praised for her “beautiful singing” (Superconductor) and named a “standout” by Opera News, Kasia Borowiec has quickly established herself as a young soprano to watch.
-In the 2017-2018 season, she returns to both the Santa Fe Opera and Palm Beach Opera for young artist residencies.
+In the 2017-2018 season, she returns to both the Santa Fe Opera and Palm Beach Opera.
 As a member of Santa Fe Opera’s Apprentice Artist Program, Kasia sings the title role in The Golden Cockerel.
-She will also perform in Santa Fe Opera’s presentation of Justice at the Opera, hosted by Supreme Court Justice Ruth Bader Ginsburg.
-Kasia then returns to the Benenson Young Artist Program at Palm Beach Opera where she will sing Paquette in Candide, sing the Countess in the family performance of Le Nozze di Figaro, and study cover the title role in Tosca.
-This season, she will also appear with the Atlantic Classical Orchestra as the Soprano Soloist in Beethoven’s Ninth Symphony and in a chamber recital with the New Jersey Symphony Orchestra.
+She also performs in Santa Fe Opera’s presentation of Justice at the Opera, hosted by Supreme Court Justice Ruth Bader Ginsburg.
+Kasia then returns to the Benenson Young Artist Program at Palm Beach Opera where she sings Paquette in Candide, the Countess in the family performance of Le Nozze di Figaro, and study covers the title role in Tosca.
+This season, she also appears with the Atlantic Classical Orchestra as the Soprano Soloist in Beethoven’s Ninth Symphony and in a chamber recital with the New Jersey Symphony Orchestra.

 For the 2015-2016 season, Kasia was an Artist in Residence at Dayton Opera and studio artist at Chautauqua Opera.
 In Dayton, she sang the role Kate Pinkerton in the company’s production of Madama Butterfly and covered the role of Desdemona in Otello.
 She also performed in two outreach school tours (Shakespeare Sings! and Cooking Up Opera) and collaborated with members of the Dayton Philharmonic in a chamber recital at the Dayton Art Institute.
 As a studio artist at Chautauqua Opera, Kasia made her professional debut as the Second Apparition in Macbeth and performed scenes as Rosalinde in Die Fledermaus and the Countess in Le nozze di Figaro.